 [The "page-links" plugin](#page_links_plugin) may be used for creating

-[*Attribute lists*](#attribute_lists) may be used with links the following ways:
+[*Attribute lists*](#attribute_lists) may be used with links in the following ways:

 - `[Some title](https://some.url.org){attributes}`